 I also confirm that I will strictly adhere to the requirements therein and undertake to ensure that all staff with delegated responsibilities in the conduct of this CIP have read, understood and will strictly adhere to the requirements therein.
 This CIP will not be implemented without prior written approval from the Ethics Committee, any applicable National Competent Authorities, and the Sponsor.
-If amendments to this plan become necessary, written approval by the Ethics Committee and any applicable National Competent Authorities are clinically implemented per the amendment, except under emergency circumstances to protect the rights, safety, and well-being of subjects.
+If amendments to this plan become necessary, written approval by the Ethics Committee and any applicable National Competent Authorities will be obtained before the changes are clinically implemented per the amendment, except under emergency circumstances to protect the rights, safety, and well-being of subjects.